 However, sending out emails and hoping you make an impression is not enough.
 To reap the benefits of email marketing, learn how to track email analytics so you can improve your results.
 Some key metrics to track include open rates, click-through rates, bounce rates and conversion rates.
 Regularly monitoring and analyzing these analytics can help you optimize email campaigns for better engagement and higher return on investment (ROI).
 Here’s how to properly track your email analytics.

 Email analytics are metrics that show how your audience engages with the marketing emails you send them.
 Your metrics should tie into your short- and long-term business goals.

 The metrics that you deem important to determine the success of your campaigns are known as key performance indicators (KPIs).

-Business owners often wonder what the most important metric is to track in email marketing, and the answer is, it depends.
+Business owners often wonder what the most important metric to track in email marketing is, and the answer is: It depends.

-The most important metric to track in email marketing varies from company to company based on what your goals are.
-For example, a new business may be happy with high open rates, while more established businesses that have been doing email marketing for a while focus on conversions as a success factor.
+The most important metric to track in email marketing depends on what your goals are.
+For example, a new business may be happy with high open rates, while more established businesses that have been doing email marketing for a while might focus on conversions as a success factor.

 All the following metrics are important and tell a story.

 Deliverability is defined as how many emails reach subscribers’ inboxes over the number of emails that were sent.
 Just because an email is sent does not mean it gets delivered.